SamuelAmihere/-100DaysCodeChallenge/Resources/README.md

 - graph theory in operations research, and
 - survey of other applications.

-4. Algorithms Illuminated: Book Series by Tim Roughgarden.

-**Topics covered**
-- Graph algorithm basics,
-- algorithms and data structures,
-- greedy algorithms
-- dynamic programming
-- algorithms for NP-hard problems.

 ## Database based
-1. The Practitioner's Guide to Graph Data by Denise Gosnell Ph.D., Matthias Broecheler Ph.D.
+### 1. The Practitioner's Guide to Graph Data by Denise Gosnell Ph.D., Matthias Broecheler Ph.D.

 **Topics covered**
 - Graph thinking,